ofiwg/libfabric/man/fabric.7.md

 that may be used to configure libfabric and each provider.
 See [`fi_info`(1)](fi_info.1.html) for more details.

+# ENVIRONMENT VARIABLE CONTROLS

+Core features of libfabric and its providers may be configured by an administrator through the use of environment variables.
+Man pages will usually describe the most commonly accessed variables, such as those mentioned above.
+However, libfabric defines interfaces for publishing and obtaining environment variables.
+These are targeted for providers, but allow applications and users to obtain the full list of variables that may be set, along with a brief description of their use.

+A full list of variables available may be obtained by running the fi_info application, with the -e or --env command line option.

 # NOTES

 Because libfabric is designed to provide applications direct access to